composablesys/collabs/docs/src/guide/introduction.md

 You can try this out in the [live demo](https://collabs-demos.herokuapp.com/counter/): open it in multiple tabs, then watch how incrementing the value in one tab also increments the value in the other.
 This also works if you open the tabs on different devices, since they are connected through our demo server.

 You can also try disconnecting one tab by unchecking the box at the top.
-Verify that if you disconnect one tab, increment both tabs, then reconnect the first tab, they get both increments.
+Verify that if you disconnect one tab, increment both tabs, and reconnect, then both increments go through.

 ## Example: Whiteboard